vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 <img src="images_floorplan/floorplanner-com.png" alt="floorplanner.com" height="100%">

 [Floorplanner.com](https://www.floorplanner.com) is a free online tool to create a 3D model of your house.
-It's easy to use, and without any costs you already have a lot of furniture available.
+It is easy to use, and even the free version gives you a lot of furniture options.
 This is also the tool I used for my floor plan.

 * You can use it everywhere because it's online